phetsims/neuron/doc/implementation-notes.md

 Because this simulation consumes a fair amount of computational and graphical resources when an action potential is in progress, there are a lot of optimizations.
-As of this writing, there is a Web GL node that displays the sodium and potassium ions, a canvas node for the membrance channels, and another canvas node for the traveling action potential.
+As of this writing, there is a Web GL node that displays the sodium and potassium ions, a canvas node for the membrane channels, and another canvas node for the traveling action potential.

+Finally, there is some inconsistency in the quality of the comments.
+Many have been edited and cleaned up, but this process was time consuming and didn't seem to add a lot of value, so some have been left as they were when the simulation was delivered.
+Feel free to clean them up as they are encountered during any maintenance work.